alkamauss/mauss/README.md

 ### Why?

-The best of all possible worlds!
+The best of both worlds

-1. Conciseness of the functional paradigm — [less is more](https://spectrum.ieee.org/functional-programming)
+1. The conciseness of the functional paradigm — [less is more](https://spectrum.ieee.org/functional-programming)
-2. Predictable behavior from the consistency of pure function
+2. The predictability of pure function and consistent behavior
-3. Readable and manageable code with declarative immutability
+3. The readability of declarative immutability and clear data flow
-4. Fast and efficient performance of imperative JavaScript
+4. The performance of imperative JavaScript when it counts

-> Write a simpler, cleaner, more predictable code that results in a more maintainable software without sacrificing performance.
+> Write simpler, cleaner, more predictable code — without sacrificing performance or maintainability

-Natively, JavaScript already have some aspects to it and provides a wide set of built-in functional methods like `.map`, `.filter`, and `.reduce` that can be chained together indefinitely, but here's the caveat.
-By definition, the language is considered as a [multi-paradigm](https://en.wikipedia.org/wiki/JavaScript) [scripting language](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript), which means — unlike a purely functional language, i.e., [Haskell](https://www.haskell.org/) — it is _not_ optimized for the functional paradigm, the application performance will suffer heavily, and it can reduce the maintainability of a codebase to some extent.
+Natively, JavaScript already have some functional patterns with built-in methods like `.map`, `.filter`, and `.reduce` that makes it easy to compose logic and can be chained together indefinitely.
+But there's a caveat, the language is considered as a [multi-paradigm](https://en.wikipedia.org/wiki/JavaScript) [scripting language](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) — not a purely functional one like [Haskell](https://www.haskell.org/).
+This means it is _not_ optimized for the functional paradigm, functional chaining can quickly become inefficient or hard to maintain, especially at scale.
+You get neither the purity of FP nor the performance of low-level control, and the application performance will suffer heavily as the codebase grows.

-Using modules provided by mauss, you can write shorter and simpler code with minimal chaining, and without degrading the performance of your application.
-A good understanding of software design principles and a discipline in the application of functional and declarative paradigms are still needed to achieve the most benefits.
-It does not nullify bad practices completely, but it does make it harder to do so...

----

-<h3 align="center"><pre>Mauss | <a href="LICENSE">MIT License</a></pre></h3>
+With `mauss`, you can write shorter, simpler, more declarative code without the overhead of deep chaining or over-abstractions.
+It encourages clarity and composition while staying close to JavaScript's performance model.
+Of course, no utility library replaces good design. `mauss` doesn't prevent bad practices — but it nudges you toward better ones.